-Our cultural heritage is something to be treasured, not be ashamed of.
+Ill health, whether physical or mental is not something to be ashamed of.
 Much of our prejudices are fear based.
 Stigma surrounding disabilities must be addressed and understanding must be promoted.

 To promote learning and understanding of individuals we find as being different from ourselves.
 To encourage individuals embrace their own unique, multi-dimensional characteristics in the midst of serious mental illness, while assisting caregivers to remain healthy while supporting their ill family member.

 Award Winning Author